 There is a clear division of responsibilities between the Group Executive Chairman, Group Managing Director and Independent and Non-Independent Non-Executive Directors to ensure a balance of power and authority.
 The position of Group Executive Chairman and Group Managing Director are held by Dato' Tan Boon Kang and Ir.
-Tan Chek Siong, respectively, which is in line with Recommendation 1.3 of the MCCG.
+Tan Chek Siong, respectively, which is in line with Practice 1.3 of the MCCG.
 The Group Executive Chairman is responsible for ensuring Board effectiveness and to champion good governance practices in the Group and the Group Managing Director has the overall responsibility for the day-to-day management of the business and implementation of Board policies and procedures.
-The Board Charter guides the Directors in relation to the Board's fiduciary duties and responsibilities, various regulations and best practices governing their conduct and the need for safeguarding the interests of shareholders and stakeholders.
-The Board will periodically review and update the Board Charter in accordance with the needs of the Company and any new regulations that may have an impact on the discharge of the Board's responsibilities.
-Details of the Board Charter are available on the Company's website.